JakeNguyenTT/Hexinfinity_Demo/README.md

-# LostCat_Demo
+# Hexinfinity_Demo
-A demo platformer game made by me, using Unity.
-The main character has an adventure to rescue her beloved cat!
+A demo puzzle game made by me, using Unity.
-You can play the game in the link below.
+Use move and merge the hex tiles to score.
 Link: https://jakenguyentt.github.io/Hexinfinity_Demo/